-Without an established estate strategy, the laws of your state become your “strategy” by default, which may not align with your desires.
-Every state has statutes dictating where assets will be passed after a person’s death, how to handle the decisions of an incapacitated person, and how the court will select a person to be in charge of these decisions.
+Without your having an established estate strategy, the laws of your state become your “strategy” by default, which may not align with your desires.
+Every state has statutes dictating to whom assets will be passed after a person’s death, how to handle the decisions of an incapacitated person, and how the court will select a person to be in charge of these decisions.
 Even considering this, only slightly more than half of Americans have a will or trust in place, leaving control of their minor children and their assets to state law and the courts.1

 Strict federal and state laws govern the implementation of trusts, requiring trustees to perform certain duties for investments, administration, communication, accounting and confidentiality.
-Some individuals may want to delegate these legal responsibilities to an outside entity, such as a fee-based trust company, rather than maintain them or pass them along to a family member.
-Some services provided by these firms may include managing non-financial assets, withdrawal analysis and investment planning.
+Some individuals may want to delegate these legal responsibilities to an outside entity, such as a fee-based trust company, rather than maintain them or pass them to a family member.
+Some services provided by these firms may include managing nonfinancial assets, withdrawal analysis and investment planning.
 Edward Jones Trust Company provides professional trust services, including serving as trustee or co-trustee, successor trustee or managing agent.

 Ultimately, developing an estate strategy is not merely about wealth.
 It’s about putting you in control of your legacy, ensuring the items most important to you are cared for as you intend.
 Additionally, having a strategy in place can help ensure your wishes are followed in an orderly and structured manner, reducing potential delays and conflicts that could arise among your beneficiaries.

 Estate planning often will require you to prioritize your goals and make some trade-offs.
 For example, there is often a trade-off between strategy simplicity and level of control.
-Transfer on Death agreements (TODs) and beneficiary designations are often simpler to implement but offer little control over taxes and/or the beneficiary’s use of funds.
+Transfer on Death (TOD) agreements and beneficiary designations are often simpler to implement but offer little control over taxes and/or the beneficiary’s use of funds.
 If you want more control over these items, trusts may provide more options.
 However, these options may bring additional cost and complexity, and your decisions could even become irrevocable, depending on the strategy.
 It’s important to discuss all of these considerations with an estate-planning attorney.

-Establishing your estate is simply not something that can wait – by taking the time to prepare now, you can help ensure some comfort for the future.
+Establishing your estate is simply not something that can wait.
+By taking the time to prepare now, you can help ensure some comfort for the future.
 The Edward Jones Trust Company can help you determine your estate and legacy goals, both personal and financial.
 Additionally, we will work closely with your financial advisor and other estate and tax professionals to develop a comprehensive strategy for your situation and goals.

 1 “What Do Americans Think About Estate Planning?”
 WealthCounsel, 2016 Estate Planning Awareness Survey.